benjamin-heasly/plx-to-kilosort/README.md

  - Add `OmniPlex and MAP Offline SDK Bundle` with subfolders to your Matlab path.
  - In Matlab, execute `build_and_verify_mexPlex` to compile the `mexPlex` function.

-Once that works, you should be ready to proceed.
+Once that works, add `plx-to-kilosort/matlab` to your Matlab path and you should be ready to proceed.

-# Summarize `.plx` File
+## Summarize `.plx` File in Matlab

 We can summarize the contents of a Plexon `.plx` file with `summarizePlxFile.m`.
 This will return some `header` info and `counts` for data channels including spikes and timestamps, continuous AD "slow" channels, and digital events.